Evaporation: Factors influencing the rate of evaporation

 In the US, the National Weather Service measures, at various outdoor locations nationwide, the actual rate of evaporation from a standardized "pan" open water surface.
 Others do likewise around the world.
 The US data is collected and compiled into an annual evaporation map.
 The measurements range from under 30 to over 120 in per year.

-Because it typically takes place in a complex environment, where 'evaporation is an extremely rare event', the mechanism for the evaporation of water isn't completely understood.
+Because it typically takes place in a complex environment, where 'evaporation is an extremely rare event', the mechanism for the evaporation of water is not completely understood.
 Theoretical calculations require prohibitively long and large computer simulations.
 'The rate of evaporation of liquid water is one of the principal uncertainties in modern climate modeling.'

 Thermodynamics

 Evaporation is an endothermic process, since heat is absorbed during evaporation.